AdobeDocs/target.it-IT/help/c-activities/t-experience-target/t-xt-create/xt-create.md

    >[!NOTE]
    >
    >I tipi di attività disponibili dipendono dall’account Target.
-Alcuni tipi di attività potrebbero non essere visualizzati nell&#39;elenco.
+Alcuni tipi di attività potrebbero non essere visualizzati nell'elenco.
 For example, [!UICONTROL Automated Personalization] is a [Target Premium feature](/help/c-intro/intro.md#premium).
    >
    >For more information about the various activity types available in [!DNL Target] and their differences, see [Activities](../../../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03).
 See [Target Activity types](/help/c-activities/target-activities-guide.md) to help you decide which activity type best suites your needs.